Skip to Main Content

 Studio & Location Knowledge

-Intimate familiarity with Toho Studios, Toei Kyoto Studios, Toei Tokyo Studios, and Nikkatsu Studios, plus location logistics from Tokyo's Shibuya crossing to Kyoto's bamboo groves and Okinawa's beaches.
+They know Toho Studios, Toei Kyoto Studios, Toei Tokyo Studios, and Nikkatsu Studios well.
+The same goes for location logistics, from Tokyo's Shibuya crossing to Kyoto's bamboo groves and Okinawa's beaches.

 On Location